benchopt/benchopt/doc/benchmark_workflow/write_benchmark.rst

   is returned it should contain a key called ``value`` (the objective value) and all other keys should have ``float`` values allowing to track more than one value of interest (e.g. train and test errors).
-- ``get_objective()``: method that returns a dictionary to be passed to the ``set_objective`` methods of solvers_.
+- ``get_objective()``: returns a dictionary to be passed to the ``set_objective`` methods of solvers_.

-An objective class also needs to inherit from a base class, :class:`benchopt.BaseObjective`.
+An objective class needs to inherit from a base class, :class:`benchopt.BaseObjective`.

 .. note::
-  Multiple values can be computed in one objective as long as they are stored in a dictionary with a key being ``value``.
-This allows to compute different metrics at once.
+  Multiple metrics can be returned by ``Objective.compute`` as long as they are stored in a dictionary, with a key being ``value`` corresponding to the main metric to track.

 Example
 ~~~~~~~